 Dynamic-extent declarations are only observed at values of safety,

 returns true and

 If a call to make-list has a constant size, declarations are trusted, the list is made the value of a variable, and the variable is declared as dynamic-extent, then it will be stack-allocated and initialized.
 The initial-value keyword can be used to specify the value.
 An attempt to make a list of a variable size with make-list will result in heap consing.

 Dynamic-extent argument properties are automatically declared on all defun forms.
 This gives the compiler the ability to make assumptions about the dynamic extent use of arguments passed into these functions, and to generate more efficient code.
-The compiler has always tracked these properties for functions that it knows about, e.g. mapcar, and this new facility extends the interface to user-defined functions and to redefinitions.
+The compiler generally tracks these properties for functions that it knows about, e.g. mapcar.
+Dynamic-extent declarations extend this to user-defined functions and to redefinitions.
 Warnings are also provided for redeclared definitions and for definitions that occur after the function's first usage.
 To allow declaration before the first use, a new macro called defun-proto is provided.

 Avoiding consing with apply using a &rest

 In certain cases apply is now compiled more efficiently, to remove consing.
 This is the so-called applyn optimization.
 Consider the following code: